Guide: How to play Yoru (Abilities, tips...)

 Yoru is a duelist and his vocation is to drive his opponents crazy.
 His abilities pay as well with reflexes as with the expectations of his opponents.
 You can't trust what you see or hear when he's around.
 We explain in detail how his abilities work!

-There are a lot of subtleties in Yoru's abilities.
-They allow each to be used in different ways.
-Yoru doesn't have any true offensive or defensive ability.
-They all aim to destabilise opponents by forcing them to doubt their senses and watch their back.
-It's therefore an ideal Agent for those who like to fight in the physical world as much as in the psychological world.
+There are many subtleties in Yoru's skills.
+They allow each of them to be used in different ways.
+Yoru has no truly offensive or defensive skills.
+They are all designed to destabilise opponents by forcing them to doubt their senses and watch their backs.
+This makes him an ideal agent for those who like to fight in both the physical and psychological worlds.

 Yoru can decide to land his Fakeout on the ground without triggering it.
 Fakeout then acts as a trap that can be activated remotely with the F key.
 The direction in which the Fakeout will go is determined at the time of installation, so it must be placed carefully.

-Fakeout's range isn't endless, but it's very long as long as it doesn't get stuck against a wall or a corner.
-This doesn't mean that it disappears at the first obstacle encountered, on the contrary.
-The ability progresses, more slowly, and glides along walls if possible.
-Here's an example:
+Feint's range is not infinite, but it is very long as long as it does not get stuck against a wall or in a corner.
+This does not mean that it disappears at the first obstacle encountered, on the contrary.
+The skill progresses, more slowly and slides along walls if possible.

-Finally, Fakeout also has a special feature that will come in handy.
-Echoes act as Agents in the eyes of different devices in the game.
-This means that the Echoes can use Bind's teleporters, but more importantly trigger enemy traps.
-Echo will grab the attention of Killjoy's Turret, trigger Cypher's Trap Wires (if they're set low enough) and take the aggro of Raze's BoomBot.
+Finally, Feinte also has a special feature that will prove very useful.
+The clone acts as an Agent in the eyes of the game's various devices.
+This means that he can use Bind's teleporters, but also and especially trigger enemy traps.
+Indeed, the copy will attract the attention of Killjoy's turret, trigger Cypher's trigger wires (if they are set low enough) and take aggro from Raze's drone.

 Fakeout therefore turns out to be a multi-tool.
-We've talked about this before, but sound is almost as important as sight in a tactical FPS.
-Opponents will no longer be able to trust what they hear.
-While they expect Fakeouts in calm situations, using it in the midst of chaos can cheat the reflexes of even the most seasoned players.
+We've talked about this before, but sound is almost as important as sight in a Tactical FPS.
+Opponents will no longer be able to trust what they hear, nor what they see.
+If they expect feints in calm situations, using it in the midst of chaos can fool even the most seasoned players' reflexes.

 Yoru's second ability is Blindside.
 Yoru throws a ball that bounces off a wall before exploding and flashing nearby players.
 The ability doesn't have infinite range and it must bounce off an obstacle to trigger.
 It's therefore useless to launch Blindside directly into the air, the ability will disappear before it can fall to the ground and explode.